> Folk Music > Songs > The Faithful Sailor Boy

 [ Roud 376 ; Master title: The Faithful Sailor Boy ; Laws K13 ; G/D 1:66 ; Henry H543, H678 ; Ballad Index LK13 ; VWML COL/1/40 ; DT FTHFULSL ; Mudcat 38737 ; Thomas Payne Westendorf, G.W.
 Persley]

 Daisy Chapman from Aberdeenshire sang The Faithful Sailor Boy at the Aberdeen Folk Festival in October 1968.
-This recording by Peter Shepheard was included in 2000 on her Musical Traditions anthology Ythanside.
+This recording by Peter Shepheard (PS:1968.8.28) was included in 2000 on her Musical Traditions anthology Ythanside.
+Rod Stradling noted:

-Percy Webb from Suffolk sang The Faithful Sailor Boy at the King’s Head Folk Club in London on 18 February 1970.
-This recording was included in 2012 on the Musical Traditions anthology King’s Head Folk Club.
+Percy Webb sang The Faithful Sailor Boy at The King’s Head, Upper St. Islington, on 18 February 1968.
+This recording by Tony Engle was released a year later on the Topic album Flash Company and in 2012 on the Musical Traditions anthology King’s Head Folk Club.

 Danny Stradling sang The Faithful Sailor Boy in 1971 on Oak’s Topic album of English country music and song, Welcome to Our Fair.
 A live recording from Cheltenham Folk Club, Victory Club, on 24 October 1971 was included in 2003 on their Musical Traditions double CD Country Songs and Music.